We Are Made of Stars: The Incredible Connection Between Cosmic Science and Biblical Creation — Daily Motivation TV

 We are, in the most literal chemical sense, made of stardust.

 "The nitrogen in our DNA, the calcium in our teeth, the iron in our blood, the carbon in our apple pies were made in the interiors of collapsing stars."
-Carl Sagan — Cosmos

-What Genesis Said Thousands of Years Before Science Got There
+What Genesis Said Thousands of Years

 The opening chapters of Genesis were written into a world that had no microscopes, no spectrometers, no knowledge of nuclear fusion.
 The authors had no mechanism for knowing what stars were made of, let alone that stars manufactured elements and scattered them across galaxies.
-And yet what Genesis 2:7 says about human origins is extraordinary when read against this scientific backdrop:
+And yet what Genesis 2:7 says about human origins is extraordinary when read against this scientific backdrop.

 "Then the Lord God formed the man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being."